 16. Fennel

-Fennel will reappear year after year in warm climates, but must be grown as an annual in areas with cold winters.
+Fennel will reappear year after year in warm climates but must be grown annually in areas with cold winters.
 Herb fennel can grow quite tall, with lovely feathery foliage.
 Even in cooler areas, this plant may re-appear each spring as a result of self-seeding.

 18. Nasturtium